sebbrn/ferguson/README.md

 ## Voting

-With the command `Let's go!` you can tell Ferguson to start a new election.
+With the command `Let's go!` you can tell Ferguson to start a new election inside the current channel.
 Your team members can then vote for one winner.

 ## Games